By GSR2R Admin | 10th December 2020

 Let‘s be honest.
 Working as a recruiter is not the easiest of professions.
 You must make a sale with your client and then carry out your own fulfilment by sourcing a candidate to nail the deal.

-Then earlier this year COVID comes along when you thought 2020 was going to be your year!
+Then last year COVID comes along when you thought 2020 was going to be your year!

 All doom and gloom?
 No, not really because recruiters are a special breed.
 Years of being in a challenging sector hone people like us to step up and deliver no matter what; and here are a few reasons why.

 I have spoken to literally thousands of recruiters over the past twenty years.
 There are a few things that set the stars apart from others.

 3. They do not need a billing manager to give them KPIs; they work to their own.

 In a recent post on setting short term goals, I shared how important goal setting is now post the pandemic.
 Though it might have changed this year, goal setting is still the secret strategy of every successful recruiter I have ever met.

 They know and understand the energy equation and how energy in will equal energy out.
 For the geeks among you, it is based on Newton’s third law of motion.
 Whenever two objects interact, they exert equal and opposite forces on each other.
 This is often worded as ‘every action has an equal and opposite reaction‘.